-CHRISTMAS ISLAND,
+FLY FISHING ON CHRISTMAS ISLAND, Kiribati

-HOSTED TRIPS ON FANNING & CHRISTMAS ISLAND
+UPCOMING TRIPS ON FANNING & CHRISTMAS ISLAND

 For saltwater fly anglers seeking the outer edges of adventure, the Republic of Kiribati delivers two of the Pacific’s most remote and productive fisheries: Christmas Island (Kiritimati) and Fanning Island (Tabuaeran).
 These coral atolls, scattered across thousands of square miles of open ocean, are legendary for their untouched flats, powerful trevally, and endless schools of bonefish.
 Despite their isolation, both destinations are surprisingly accessible via Honolulu, making them ideal for anglers eager to experience frontier-style fishing without sacrificing logistical ease.

-The Last Flats – Fanning & CXI Combination April 2026 & October 2026
+The Last Flats – Fanning & CXI Combination April 2026 & now October 2026

 Our signature hosted adventure blends a week on Fanning Island with a week on Christmas Island, offering anglers the rare chance to fish two distinct atolls in a single journey.
 On Fanning, expect near-virgin flats, aggressive bonefish, and exploratory trevally opportunities in a setting where very few fly rods have ever been cast.
 Transitioning to Christmas Island provides a contrast of scale –vast lagoon systems, polished lodge operations, and access to both flats and bluewater.
 Together, these back-to-back weeks create the most comprehensive Kiribati fly fishing experience possible.
 This is an absolute bucket-list adventure for any serious saltwater angler.